transitorykris/goldblum/README.md

 ## What is it?

-A golang webserver that allows live changes to its endpoints by hot reloading!
+A golang webserver that allows adding new endpoints while it's running!

 ## Why?